gsominsk/ai-trading-tool/memory-bank/progress.md

 [2025-08-13 19:43:20] - Phase 1 (BTC Correlation Caching) of task 'enrich_market_data' completed.
 Implemented caching for BTC data in `MarketDataService` and added a new logging method `log_cache_event`.
 All tests passed.

 [2025-08-13 19:52:17] - Phase 1 (BTC Correlation Caching) of task 'enrich_market_data' completed and verified.
 Implemented caching for BTC data, added a new `log_cache_event` method, and enhanced the corresponding unit tests to ensure full coverage of the new logic.
 All tests passed.

+[2025-08-13 20:48:31] - **Phase 1.5 Complete:** Successfully refactored `TradingCycle` to be symbol-agnostic.
+All tests passed, confirming the change is stable.